alexanmtz/alexanmtz/README.md

-### Hi there 👋, I'm Alexandre Magno, a lead software engineer from Brazil living in Copenhagen and kinda of Nomad 🗺️
+### Hi there 👋, I'm Alexandre Magno, a lead software engineer currently at Cluedin

 A little about me: